j-silv/cloneai/README.md

 ssh VM_IP
 ```

 You can also install the Remote SSH connection for VScode to acces the VM through the external IP.
-If you do use this flow, I went ahead and installed the VS code Python extension directly on the remote machine.
+If you do use this flow, I recommend installing the VS code Python extension directly on the remote machine.
+Also note that if you stop your machine via the Google Cloud console and start it back up, sometimes the host key will change and subsequent SSH connections via VS code will fail.
+You either have to delete the `~/.ssh/known_hosts` entry from the local machine and/or rerun the `gcloud` command shown above.

 ### Setting up SSH keys for GitHub